bmilojkovic/argus-h2-mod/README.md

 - Fear setup
 - Up to three boons pinned in the codex will be shown (with requirements) as targets for this run.

 Note that the Twitch overlay will not always update instantly.
-We send updatesonly when you exit a room during a run.
+We send updates only when you exit a room during a run.
 There are no updates in the Crossroads or mid-fight.

 See the full list of data that we show to viewers [below](#full-argus-scope).